Christ and the Churches, the Rapture to the Second Coming, the Millennium, and Eternity

 The purpose of Revelation is to reveal Jesus Christ, including His person, His power and His plan for the future.
 Central to the book is the existence, power, sovereignty, justice, wisdom and goodness of God the Father and Jesus Christ.
 The duel ideas of sacrificial atonement and God’s sovereignty and judgment dominate the letter.

-With all that is happening on the world scene recently (preparations for the Ezekiel invasion, beginnings of the United States of Europe, the rise of the Beast and False Prophet, impending economic collapse, earthquake and volcano uptick, etc.), we have included an outline from the Revised King James Version and our commentary, which can help you see the “big picture” of the Rapture, Tribulation, and Second Coming.
+With all that is happening on the world scene recently (preparations for the Ezekiel invasion, beginnings of the United States of Europe, the rise of the Dragon, Beast and False Prophet, impending economic collapse, volcano uptick, etc.), we have included an outline from the Revised King James Version and our commentary, which can help you see the “big picture” of the Rapture, Tribulation, and Second Coming.
 The outline is divided into three main sections: Christ and the Churches, the Rapture to the Second Coming, and the Millennium and Eternity.
 Future messages will further detail this outline.